22 Jan Radium: A File Authentication Platform

 Founder and SmartChain Developer

 Both an ICU nurse and the Radium lead developer, he probably has the most extensive background of the team yet.
-Most of his past work experiences are in the science and medical field, and seems unsuited for his position as developer.
+Most of his past work experiences are in the science and medical field, and he seems unsuited for his position as developer.
 Once again, inexperience seems to be the theme.

 Nicholas A. Ramentol